 Skip to content

 Logfire provides public APIs that allow you to programmatically manage your organizations, projects, and other resources.
-To authenticate with these APIs, you need to create an API Key.
+To access these APIs, you'll need to create an API key.

-API keys are for accessing the Logfire management APIs, not for sending telemetry data (traces, logs, metrics).
-To send data to Logfire, use write tokens instead.
+API keys are for accessing the Logfire platform APIs, not for sending telemetry data (traces, logs, metrics).
+To send data to Logfire, use write tokens.

 API Documentation